-Arkansas, an agriculture state, had the foresight to see an opportunity in beer tourism.
-Way back in 1991, a politician and a beer lover surely, introduced legislation to change the laws in Arkansas, making brewpubs legal.
-Even now in 2020, it’s a struggle to get brewpubs up and running in some cities.
+Arkansas – an agriculture state – had the foresight to see a lucrative opportunity in beer tourism.
+Back in 1991, a politician – and a beer lover surely – introduced the legislation to change the alcohol laws in Arkansas.
+That change made brewpubs legal.

 “Lost Forty aims to craft beers as unwavering, wild, and uniquely Arkansas as the the land itself.
 The Lost Forty is part tall tale, a little bit of hearsay, a lot of history, a few facts, a big cast of characters and completely Arkansas.”

-The brewery is in a warehouse type building with lots of long European style beer garden tables.
-This is great for bigger parties and socializing.
-Besides beer, they also serve up really good food.
-The pimento cheese was one of the best I’ve had
+The brewery is in a warehouse type building.
+Styled after European beer garden, the brewery has a bunch of long tables perfect for large parties and socializing.
+Besides a variety of delicious beer, they also serve some tasty food.
+The pimento cheese was one of the best I’ve ever had.

-Lost Forty typically has about twelve beers on draft.
-It’s a good mix of and easy ordering for a flight.
+For brews, Lost Forty typically has about twelve beers on draft.
+The list a good mix of different types of beer that’s easy for ordering a flight.
 Ales, IPAs, stouts and lagers all coexist nicely.
 My favorite was the Easy Tiger, a Mexican style lager.
 The Raspberry Lime Gose was a close second.

-Lost Forty is open 7 days a week and offers free tours on Saturdays at 1 pm and 2 pm.
+Lost Forty is open 7 days a week with free tours on Saturdays at 1 pm and 2 pm.

 “To us, the Flyway experience is much more than brewing beer.
 It’s about using the land and resources we are given, and crafting something truly special.
 We try to pour the essence of Arkansas’ breathtaking natural habitat into everything we do”

-Flyway Brewing is located in North Little Rock, just across the river from downtown Little Rock.
-The brewery takes it’s name from the largest bird migratory route in the Americas.
-They have incorporated this natural phenomenon into their building, their brand, and their beer.
+Flyway Brewing, in North Little Rock, just across the river from downtown Little Rock, takes its name from the largest bird migratory route in the Americas.
+They’ve incorporated this annual phenomenon into their building, their brand, and their beer.

-Part of their business philosophy is to remain small and personal and you feel that immediately when you walk.
-The brewery has an intimate, welcoming almost homey feeling.
-You can even play board games just like at home.
+Part of their business philosophy is to remain small and personal.
+You get a sense of that immediately upon walking in.
+The brewery has an intimate, welcoming – almost homey – feeling.
+They even have board games.

-Flyway serves pub food with a twist.
-Sliders, wings and some amazing apps.
-Nachos that are anything but typical with toppings such as duck, gator and crawfish.
+Flyway food is pub food with a twist.
+Sliders, wings and some amazing appetizers are on the menu.
+They also serve nachos – that are anything but typical – with toppings like duck, alligator and crawfish.

 The brewery is open every day and they have tours on Saturday and a Sunday Brunch.